soda-research/vitrage/doc/source/alarm-state-config.rst

 The following file will map alarm states.
 Original states 'CRITICAL' and 'DOWN' will be mapped to normalized state 'CRITICAL'.
-Normalized state 'SEVER' has no original states.
+Normalized state 'SEVERE' has no original states.
 Original state 'WARNING' is mapped to normalized state 'WARNING', etc.

 ::